A characterization of the 2-fusion system of L_4(q): The -central case

 We claim that

-If this does not hold, then from \eqref{E:Omega1T} and the fact that $P$ is normal in $T$, there exists $t \in T$ with $h^t \in Phx \cup Phxz$.
-But all involutions in $Ph$ are $P$-conjugate (\ref{E:hinRd-R}), and hence multiplying $t$ by a suitable element of $P$, we have that $h$ is $N_T(A)$-conjugate to $hx$ or to $hxz$, contradicting (\ref{E:AutFAconjugatesofh}).
+If this does not hold, then from \eqref{E:Omega1T} and the fact that $P$ is normal in $T$, there exists $t \in T$ with $h^t \in Phx$ (note: $h$ is not $T$-conjugate into $\gen{x}P \norm T$).
+But all involutions in $Ph$ are $P$-conjugate (\ref{E:hinRd-R}), and hence multiplying $t$ by a suitable element of $P$, we have that $h$ is $N_T(A)$-conjugate to $hx$, contradicting (\ref{E:AutFAconjugatesofh}).